kosi-libs/Kodein/README2.md

 When using a provider, whether the provider will give each time a new instance or the same depends on the binding scope.

-When asking for a type that was not binded, `Kodein.NotFoundException` will be thrown.
+When asking for a type that was not bound, `Kodein.NotFoundException` will be thrown.

-If you're not sure (or simply don't know) if the type has been binded, you can use:
+If you're not sure (or simply don't know) if the type has been bound, you can use:

 ```kotlin
 val diceFactory: ((Int) -> Dice)? = kodein.factoryOrNull()